Return to the UK took

 but on this occasion he behaved impeccably in Weiner Sportklub's 5-1 win

-had the honour of refereeing the Hong Kong Shield Final in 1957 between great
+had the honor of refereeing the Hong Kong Shield Final in 1957 between great

 rivals South China and KMB the two leading teams in the league.
 The first game,